Staff profile

 About

 I am a Lecturer in English Literature.
-My research is concerned with environmental perception and writing about nature in the eighteenth and nineteenth centuries.
-I co-lead the 'Romantic Trees: The Literary Arboretum, 1740-1840' project and the interdisciplinary 'Tree Talks' seminar series with Dr Amanda Blake Davis.
+My research is concerned with environmental perception and writing about nature in the nineteenth century.
+I co-lead the 'Romantic Trees: The Literary Arboretum, 1740-1840' project, the interdisciplinary 'Tree Talks' seminar series, and Tree Cultures Network with Dr Amanda Blake Davis.

 Research interests